allsopp/bpfstatsd/README.md

 other operating systems in the future.
 See the `bpf(4)` manual page for more information.

-The minimum (and default) wait period for packet statistics comparison is once per second; this value is configurable with the `-w` command-line argument but can only be increased.
-This means that the command will be triggered, at most, once per wait period.
-You can think of the `count` argument as a minimum threshold required to trigger the command.
-A possible improvement to this software would be to forgo the wait period entirely and run the command exactly once per `count` packets.

 The `bpfstatsd` binary requires, and is therefore installed with, `root` setuid privileges which are necessary to open the `/dev/bpf` device.
 These privileges are dropped at the earliest opportunity to mitigate any vulnerabilities.